 Please kindly fill out the form below to submit your entry.
 All entries will be made public on my social media platforms – not Facebook.
 You must be following @type1diabetic_life on Instagram and Twitter @t1diabetic_life if you would like us to see, tag and reshare your photo(s).
 Mahalo for your support!
 You may also email me directly with a (one) clear photo and details requested below to firstname.lastname@example.org.
 Your answers will help shape the latest infoblog post I have drafted and are very much appreciated!

 Full Disclosure: By completing this form, you release all liability from Shelsea, founder of the T1dLife blog, a single proprietorship – not a corporation (no other employees).
 Your privacy is of utmost importance and will not be sold to any other entity for profit or any other personal gains.
-This is purely to spread awareness, inform and encourage others, and help make positive change in our communities.
-Please learn more about and share if you care.
-Mahalo for your Kokua [cooperation]!
+This is purely to spread awareness, educate, and encourage others to help make positive changes in our “minority” communities.

 Malama pono [live well],